So, you think you’ve got everything packed for your magical trip to Disney World?

 Do you know that mosquitoes do not exist at Disney World?
 I’ve read up on this several times and I can say I have never been bitten at Disney.

-As it’s 2022, we need to keep our hands clean.
-Whether that’s with any type of hand cleaner or just good old soap and water, it’ a necessity.
+It’s so important to keep your hands clean after all the stuff you touch at an amusement park.
+Whether that’s with any type of hand cleaner or just good old soap and water, it’s a necessity.

 Not touching anything is impossible at Disney.
 You wait in line and touch railings, you buckle up on roller coasters and you pull on lap bars on many Disney rides.